Monday, November 20, 2006

 Amhuinnsuidh Castle -

-See www.castles.org/Chatelaine/AMHUINN.HTM" for Amhuinnsuidh Castle.
+Our photo has disappeared.
+Until we locate it, see www.castles.org/Chatelaine/AMHUINN.HTM" for Amhuinnsuidh Castle.
 This is out a long way down a road that has no connection to another road back, so be prepared to backtrack.

 We thought from the map that it is open to tourists, as any other castle.
 When we got there, however, it was rented to some artists who were very friendly and let us use the restroom, take a quick look and leave.
 Would not miss the road out there.
 How else see the island?